 A little while ago I read an article about imposter syndrome, distributed in the excellent monthly newsletter produced by Carole Gillespie of People Buy From People.
 One of the points it made was that you should never consider any question you might ask to be “stupid”.

-When I was a senior journalist I used always to advise my less experienced colleagues, “Never be afraid to ask the stupid question.”
+When I was a senior journalist I used to advise my less experienced colleagues, “Never be afraid to ask the stupid question.”
 This serves three purposes.

-The first is that, as a journalist, you have to be able to write with plausible authority on a subject that you only heard about five minutes earlier, and will probably forget about again the moment you move on to the next article.
+The first is that, as a journalist, you have to be able to write with plausible authority on a subject you only heard about five minutes earlier, and will probably forget about again the moment you move on to the next article.

 The third, related to the second, is that by asking the “stupid” question the journalist gives the interviewee a chance to explain the basic issues to readers.